Boost your happy hormones the natural way

 Ever heard of a runner’s high?
 That’s the body releasing endorphins when it’s being pushed to its limits.
 The pleasurable effect helps athletes push through the pain and continue performing.
 Any form of exercise works — so long as you’re doing it at a moderately intense pace.

-“Endorphins relieve stress, take the edge off pain and create a sense of well-being,” says Ms. Gallagher.
+“Endorphins relieve stress, take the edge off pain and create a sense of well-being,” says Ms. Riley.
 “Sometimes a good belly laugh is all it takes, so grab some friends and don’t be afraid to act silly.
 It’s good for you.”

 Serotonin: The mood booster